IP to ATM Class of Service Overview

-To determine which VC in the bundle to use to forward a packet to its destination, the ATM VC bundle management software matches precedence levels between packets and VCs (see the figure below).
+To determine which VC in the bundle to use to forward a packet to its destination, the ATM VC bundle management software matches precedence levels between packets and VCs (see Figure 3).
 IP traffic is sent to the next hop address for the bundle because all VCs in a bundle share the same destination, but the VC used to carry a packet depends on the value set for that packet in the IP Precedence bits of the type of service (ToS) byte of its header.
 The ATM VC bundle management software matches the IP precedence of the packet to the IP Precedence value or range of values assigned to a VC, sending the packet out on the appropriate VC.
 Moreover, the ATM VC bundle management feature allows you to configure how traffic will be redirected when the VC the packet was matched to goes down.
-The figure below illustrates how the ATM VC bundle management software determines which permanent virtual circuit (PVC) bundle member to use to carry a packet and how WRED (or DWRED) is used to differentiate traffic on the same VC.
+Figure 3 illustrates how the ATM VC bundle management software determines which permanent virtual circuit (PVC) bundle member to use to carry a packet and how WRED (or DWRED) is used to differentiate traffic on the same VC.

 The support of multiple parallel ATM VCs allows you to create stronger service differentiation at the IP layer.
 For instance, you might want to provide IP traffic belonging to real-time CoS (such as Voice over IP traffic) on an ATM VC with strict constraints (constant bit rate (CBR) or variable bit rate real-time (VBR-rt), for example), while transporting traffic other than real-time traffic over a more elastic ATM available bit rate (ABR) PVC.
 Using a configuration such as this would allow you to fully utilize your network capacity.
-You could also elect to transport best-effort IP traffic over an unspecified bit rate (UBR) PVC--UBR is effectively the ATM version of best-effort service.
+You could also elect to transport best-effort IP traffic over an unspecified bit rate (UBR) PVC—UBR is effectively the ATM version of best-effort service.

-Per-VC LLQ WFQ and CBWFQ Support
+Per-VC LLQ, WFQ and CBWFQ Support

 The IP to ATM CoS feature allows you to apply a policy map to a VC to specify a service policy for that VC so that all traffic sent on that VC is categorized according to the classes and their match criteria defined by the service policy.
 In other words, IP to ATM CoS takes the functionality defined for standard LLQ, WFQ, and CBWFQ and makes it available for application and use at the discrete VC level.